Virginia

 Provisional Voting

-You may vote a provisional ballot, instead of a regular ballot, if you meet specific conditions.
-The local electoral board reviews each provisional ballot during its canvass of votes cast to determine if the vote will be counted.
+In Virginia, you may vote a provisional ballot if you meet specific conditions.
+The local electoral board reviews each provisional ballot during its canvass (official tally) of votes cast to determine if the vote will be counted.
 The first meeting of the electoral board to review provisional ballots is the day after Election Day and the process must be concluded within seven days.

 There are several reasons a voter may vote a provisional ballot: